jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Do you think our politics is healthy?

 If you're happy with the political atmosphere today and enjoy being a Conservative or Progressive (or more likely being anti-Conservative or anti-Progressive), don't read this book.
-You'll only be looking for ammunition to fight your enemy, but anything you find will apply just as well to your side, too.
+You'll only be looking for ammunition to fight your enemy, but anything you find will apply just as well to your side too.

 We're here to rise above the hate and improve our politics.